Peter Maughan: Life

 Upon relaying the poor conditions of the settlement to Brigham Young, Maughan was offered a chance to lead a team of men to Cache Valley to select a new settlement location.
 On July 21, 1856, they left and selected southern Cache Valley.
 When they returned to E.T.
 City in August, Brigham Young formally called Maughan to settle the new location in southern Cache Valley and to take any resident of E.T.
 City who wished to join them.
 Some were happy to do so and departed with Maughan.

 They arrived at what is now called Wellsville on the September 15, 1856, and began the settlement first called Maughan's Fort.
 The settlement of Wellsville was soon enlarged, and other communities in the area were founded.
 Maughan was called as presiding bishop of Cache Valley, overseeing the wards and branches of the valley.
 In 1860, following directions from Brigham Young, he moved his family to Logan.
 He served as president of the Cache Valley Stake, as probate judge of Cache County, and as a member of the territorial legislature for Cache County.
 He also held the rank of colonel in the Nauvoo Legion in Utah.

 For a time Maughan served as the regional presiding bishop in Cache County.

 Maughan took a third wife, Elizabeth Francis Preator, in the Endowment House on December 8, 1866.
-Peter and Elizabeth had three children: Frances Mary, Heber Chase, and Ada Lucille.
-Peter contracted pneumonia and died on April 24, 1871, at 60 years old.
+They had three children: Frances Mary, Heber Chase, and Ada Lucille.
+Maughan contracted pneumonia and died on April 24, 1871, at 60 years old.
 His body was buried in the Logan cemetery.